 “I was determined to help California respond appropriately to the tragic events our country has recently faced on high school campuses,” Portantino said in a statement.
 “I feel California must lead when Washington refuses to act.
 No parent should have to worry that a gun gets into the wrong hands and commits a heinous and violent tragedy on our school campuses.”

-Brown at the time also signed a package of other gun measures, including a lifetime firearm ban for individuals convicted of certain domestic violence charges and a law requiring at least eight hours of gun safety training for applicants seeking concealed gun permits.
+Brown, at the time, also signed a package of other gun measures, including a lifetime firearm ban for individuals convicted of certain domestic violence charges and a law requiring at least eight hours of gun safety training for applicants seeking concealed gun permits.
 On the same day Monday’s lawsuit was filed, the state enacted new regulations requiring background checks for every purchase of ammunition.